JonathanCass/todo/README.md

 Clear Completed button working.
 Delete item button working.
 Items left counter working.
 Flexible list length.
 Adding items to the list while completed tab is active will not change display, those items will be visible once the all or active filter is selected.

 Known Issues:
 Requires unique names, likely solution - throw error and require new name on attempt to input nonunique name.

-The check box status (checked unchecked) is all over the place.
-Not sure how to fix that either.

-Need to keep filters highlighted when the buttons lose focus.
+Also throw error for attempting to enter empty entries.

 Instructions:
-Build a To do application using React
+Build an application for creating a to do list using React
 Allow entering in new items (text).
 List out those items immediately below and be available when the page is refreshed.